|

 Wyborn, J. F.

-Royal Navy.
-He was lost on 23rd March 1917 with the HMS
+Seaman when he was lost on 23 March 1917 with HMS

 "Laforey".
 He is commemorated on the Chatham Naval